jasonleonhard/languages/README.md

 ## This would be enough but ....

-# Create svg version
+## Create svg version

     dot -Tsvg diagram.dot -o diagram.svg

-# For ease I have added this html to our markup
+## For ease I have added this html to our markup

 ![](./diagram.svg?raw=true)

+### NOTE: you can search an svg with cmd-f

+# Example: cmd-f `Rust`

+You will find 1 instance

+# example: cmd-f `bash`

+You will find 3 instances

+This makes it easier to find any language in the graph as there are several nodes

+Hope you've enjoyed!